Find a job on WaterlooWorks: Search

 Learn more about how to search for jobs using WaterlooWorks.

-Remember: Job searching is about trial and error!
+Remember: Job searching is about trial and error.
 It's always best to start with a broad search and narrow your criteria as you go.
-If the results are too narrow in scope or if you're not seeing the results you were looking for, consider starting again and using a different search technique.
+If the results are too narrow in scope or if you're not seeing the results you are looking for, consider starting again and using a different search technique.

-• Quick searches are pre-made search shortcuts within WaterlooWorks that can be used as a starting point for your co-op job search.
+• The filter bar contains pre-made search shortcuts within WaterlooWorks that can be used as a starting point for your co-op job search.

-• A popular quick search is the “For my program” option, which allows you to view jobs that employers have identified as being related to specific academic clusters.
+• A popular quick search is the “My Program” option, which allows you to view jobs that employers have identified as being related to specific academic clusters.

-• While the “For my program” quick search is a popular place to start your search, you shouldn’t stop there.
-The results returned from this list may be narrow in scope, and do not take into account other criteria such as your level or any related programs/jobs that you might be interested in.
+• "My program" is a popular place to start your search but, you shouldn’t stop there.
+The results returned from this list may be narrow in scope, and do not consider other criteria such as your level or any related programs/jobs that you might be interested in.

 • When using clusters in your job search, familiarize yourself with the thematic and academic clusters related to your skills or interests: